philippbosch/ng-shortcut/README.md

 ### Triggered event

 By default the `click` event will be triggered when the specified shortcut is used.
 You can configure a different event to be triggered by using the additional `shortcut-event="focus"` attribute.

+Also, by default the `trigger` method on the `element` is used to trigger the event.
+If you want to use the `triggerHandler` method instead, add an additional `shortcut-trigger-handler` attribute. (*Note: This changed in 0.1.1.
+In 0.1.0 the `triggerHandler` was always used.*)

 License